OpenTranslationBible/open-bible/en-GB/35.Habakkuk/md/habakkuk-02.md

 ## Habakkuk 2:7

-> Will your creditors not rise up suddenly,
+> Will those to whom you owe not rise up suddenly,
 > And those who collect from you awaken?
 > Indeed, you will become plunder for them.

 ## Habakkuk 2:8

-> Since you have looted many nations,
+> Since you have plundered many nations,
-> All the rest of the peoples will loot you—
+> All the remaining peoples will plunder you—
 > Because of human bloodshed and violence done to the land,
 > To the town and all its inhabitants.

 ## Habakkuk 2:9

-> Woe to him who makes evil profit for his household,
+> Woe to him who gains unjust profit for his household,
-> To put his nest on high,
+> To set his nest on high,
-> To be saved from the hand of catastrophe!
+> To escape from the reach of disaster!

 ## Habakkuk 2:10

-> You have planned a shameful thing for your house
+> You have devised a disgraceful plan for your house
-> By bringing many peoples to an end;
+> By bringing many peoples to ruin;
 > So you are sinning against yourself.

 ## Habakkuk 2:11

 > For the stone will cry out from the wall,
-> And the rafter will answer it from the framework.
+> And the beam will answer it from the framework.

 ## Habakkuk 2:12

 > Woe to him who builds a city with bloodshed,
-> And founds a town with violence!
+> And establishes a town with violence!

 ## Habakkuk 2:13

-> Is it not indeed from the Lord of armies
+> Is it not indeed from the Lord of hosts
 > That peoples labour merely for fire,
 > And nations become weary for nothing?

 ## Habakkuk 2:14

 > For the earth will be filled
-> With the knowledge of the glory of the Lord,
+> With the awareness of the Lord's glory,
 > As the waters cover the sea.

 ## Habakkuk 2:15

 > Woe to him who makes his neighbour drink;
-> To you who mix in your venom,
+> To you who mix in your poison,
 > Even to make your neighbours drunk
-> So as to look at their nakedness!
+> So as to gaze upon their nakedness!

 ## Habakkuk 2:16

-> You will be filled with disgrace rather than honour.
+> You will be filled with shame instead of honour.
 > Drink, you yourself, and expose your own nakedness!
 > The cup in the Lord’s right hand will come around to you,
 > And utter disgrace will come upon your glory.